d-vo/d-vo.github.io/_pages/RAL18/index.md

 The binary feature compression pipeline can be found [here](https://github.com/d-vo/featureCompression2).

 Please contact us via dominik (dot) van-opdenbosch [at] tum (dot) de using "RAL2018" as subject.

+## Knwon Issues:

+The two images in Figure 5 are mixed up.

 ## References:
 <ol>